|

 One of the most common places that tooth decay develops is on the chewing surfaces of the back teeth, called premolars and molars.
 If you take a mirror and look at your molars, you will see indentations on the top surface.
 These indentations are called pits and fissures and they help to grind the food when you eat.
-Sealants are a thin coating of a plastic-like substance that are painted on the top of the molars covering the pits and fissures to help prevent children from getting cavities.
-After the dentist paints each tooth, he will use a small hand-held curing light to help the sealants quickly harden. |

 It only takes a few minutes to seal each tooth.
 Having sealants applied to your child's teeth is easy and painless.
 Dental sealants help prevent tooth decay on the top of the molars by keeping food and germs from getting down into the grooves on the chewing surfaces.
 Sealants are normally only applied to the permanent molars.
 In rare cases, the dentist may recommend applying a sealant to a primary premolar.